HeshamQutb/Cryptography_Project/README.md

    - Select files for encryption/decryption using the file upload/download buttons.
    - Initiate encryption/decryption processes with the corresponding buttons.
    - Optionally specify encryption keys or passphrases for enhanced security.
-4. Save encrypted/decrypted files using the "Save As" button for future reference and secure storage.
+4. Save encrypted/decrypted files using the "Save Result" button for future reference and secure storage.

 ## Contributing